 Baseline data was collected for two months before the project officially started using safety crosses.
 A red sticker indicated if a resident had a UTI requiring admission to hospital, an orange sticker indicated a resident requiring antibiotics for a UTI and a green sticker was an incident-free day.

 Each care home chose the times that would best suit their routine and the aim was to achieve seven structured drinks rounds per day.
 This information was collected by the member of staff undertaking the drinks round by noting it in the allocated folder.
-At the end of each day the number of drinks rounds were noted at the end of the page and the manager collated the information on a weekly basis.
+At the end of each day the number of drinks rounds were tallied at the end of the page and the manager collated the information on a weekly basis.

 The following feedback was received from a focus group involving all four care homes: